Differential geometry

 Since the late 19th century, differential geometry has grown into a field concerned more generally with geometric structures on differentiable manifolds.
 A geometric structure is one which defines some notion of size, distance, shape, volume, or other rigidifying structure.
 For example, in Riemannian geometry distances and angles are specified, in symplectic geometry volumes may be computed, in conformal geometry only angles are specified, and in gauge theory certain fields are given over the space.
-Differential geometry is closely related to, and is sometimes taken to include, differential topology, which concerns itself with properties of differentiable manifolds which do not rely on any additional geometric structure (see that article for more discussion on the distinction between the two subjects).
+Differential geometry is closely related to, and is sometimes taken to include, differential topology, which concerns itself with properties of differentiable manifolds that do not rely on any additional geometric structure (see that article for more discussion on the distinction between the two subjects).
 Differential geometry is also related to the geometric aspects of the theory of differential equations, otherwise known as geometric analysis.

 Differential geometry finds applications throughout mathematics and the natural sciences.
-Most prominently the language of differential geometry was used by Albert Einstein in his theory of general relativity, and subsequently by physicists in the development of quantum field theory and the standard model of particle physics.
+Most prominently the language of differential geometry was used by Albert Einstein in his theory of general relativity, and subsequently by physicists in the development of quantum field theory and the Standard Model of particle physics.
 Outside of physics, differential geometry finds applications in chemistry, economics, engineering, control theory, computer graphics and computer vision, and recently in machine learning.